libscran/mnncorrect/README.md

 ## Quick start

-Given a dense feature-by-observation matrix in column-major format and a batch assignment vector for each observation (i.e., column), we can compute corrected values:
+Given a dense feature-by-observation matrix in column-major format and a batch assignment vector for each observation (i.e., column), the `mnncorrect::compute()` function will compute corrected values:

 ```cpp
 #include "mnncorrect/MnnCorrect.hpp"